 “I started having heart palpitations; that’s when I knew that I had to do something and do something immediately,” Christine confided.
 “I started thinking about my two kids and how I wanted to be around to see them graduate from college and get married…I decided right then to change my life.”

 It is a moment frozen in time, one that Christine will always remember as the instant she took control of her life – in a way she previously believed unattainable.

 “I wish I would have done it sooner,” Christine said.
 “So much has changed.”

-It is far from a miracle or shortcut to better health, however.
+Bariatric surgery is far from a miracle or shortcut to better health, however.
 In fact, it is a decision which requires full involvement and commitment from any prospective patient – and Christine is no exception.

 Together, Christine and Dr. del Mazo selected gastric sleeve as the best option in her lifelong journey.
 A gastric sleeve, also known as surgical sleeve gastrectomy, is a procedure during which a bariatric surgeon removes 85 percent of the patient’s stomach in order to change the way the body digests and processes food.